pangqiao/study/Linux/Memory/Linux内存管理总结.md

 	if (likely(page))
 		goto out;

-	/*
-	 * Runtime PM, block IO and its error handling path can deadlock
-	 * because I/O on the device might not complete.
-	 */
 	alloc_mask = memalloc_noio_flags(gfp_mask);
 	ac.spread_dirty_pages = false;

-	/*
-	 * Restore the original nodemask if it was potentially replaced with
-	 * &cpuset_current_mems_allowed to optimize the fast-path attempt.
-	 */
 	if (cpusets_enabled())
 		ac.nodemask = nodemask;
 	page = __alloc_pages_slowpath(alloc_mask, order, &ac);

 no_zone:
-	/*
-	 * When updating a task's mems_allowed, it is possible to race with
-	 * parallel threads in such a way that an allocation can fail while
-	 * the mask is being updated.
-If a page allocation is about to fail,
-	 * check if the cpuset changed during allocation and if so, retry.
-	 */
 	if (unlikely(!page && read_mems_allowed_retry(cpuset_mems_cookie))) {
 		alloc_mask = gfp_mask;
 		goto retry_cpuset;